-If your baby needs another test, we will give you a list of audiologists in your area.
+If your baby needs another test, the hospital will give you a list of audiologists in your area.
 Audiologists have had special training in hearing testing.
-If a hearing loss is found after further testing, there are programs to help you and your baby.
-These programs can help to promote and support your child's development.
+Call 614-722-6200 to schedule follow-up testing with an audiologist.

 Screening for hearing loss is very important.
-Babies use their hearing to develop speech and language skills.
-Hearing loss that is not detected can have a major impact on a child.
+Babies use their hearing to form speech and language skills.
+Hearing loss that is not found can have a major impact on a child.
 It can affect the child’s language, academic, social, and emotional development.

-If you are concerned about your baby's hearing, speech or language please call your doctor.
+If you are concerned about your baby's hearing, speech, or language, please call the doctor.
 Ask for a hearing test by an audiologist.
 Your baby's hearing can be tested at any age.